Bayt-al-Hikmah/Flask/Workshop1/Workshop 1.md

 if __name__ == '__main__':
     app.run(port=3000, debug=True)
 ```
-Here the route `/search` defines a fixed endpoint, meaning the URL path itself doesn’t change instead, the information is passed through query parameters.
-Flask provides the `request` object to access data sent by the client, and `request.args` specifically handles query parameters from the URL.
+Here the route `/search` defines a fixed endpoint. the information is passed through query parameters.

 When a user visits a URL like `http://localhost:3000/search?query=flask`, the part after the question mark (`?query=flask`) is a query string.
 Flask reads this and stores it in `request.args`, which behaves like a dictionary.
 By calling `request.args.get('query')`, we retrieve the value associated with the key `'query'`, in this case, `"flask"`.